MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 -   *Inside Windows Debugging: A Practical Guide to Debugging and Tracing Strategies in Windows®* by Tarik Soulami

--   *Windows Internals* by Mark E. Russinovich, David A. Solomon and Alex Ionescu
+-   *[Windows Internals](/sysinternals/resources/windows-internals)* by Pavel Yosifovich, Alex Ionescu, Mark Russinovich and David Solomon

 **Video**